The 2007-08 Subprime Mortgage Meltdown, Personally

 Excess time and Wall Street’s morbid sense of humor combined with the desire to put our losses into relatable context.
 When we were halfway to the $45 billion loss the mortgage trading floor eventually recognized, a salesman framed the amount in terms of gold.
 He said it was equivalent to a stack of Krugerrands 55 miles high or a block of gold measuring 16 feet by 16 feet by 16 feet.

 A trader thought about how much work it would take to throw away that much money.
 If we busted out our windows on the 11th floor, it would take five guys eight hours to pitchfork enough $100 bills onto the street below to get rid of that much money.
 An economist wondered what midtown inflation would be if we did throw that much money out the windows.
 He thought a falafel sandwich at the stand on 6th Avenue would cost $1 million.
-Morbid calculations, gallows humors, and watching a couple in the Time-Life building across 51st Street have afternoon sex broke the monotony.[7]
+Morbid calculations, gallows humors, and watching a couple in the Time-Life office building across 51st Street have afternoon sex broke the monotony.[8]

 Meanwhile, my colleagues and I in research had a lot to do.
 The relentless stream of bad news brought opportunities to say something important to investors.
 I got some coverage in the popular press for my August 2007 summary of the meltdown: “The greatest ratings and credit risk-management failure ever.”
 These were the most exciting and most productive two years of my career, even if they weren’t good remuneratively.
 It was also like being in a 24-month disaster movie.
 I was finally laid off in November 2008 when UBS exited the CDO business.